imad08/hso201A-project-timeseries-var/README.md

 # HSO201A-project-timeseries-var
-This is the repository of the project (predicting unemployement the curious case of canada)
+This is the repository of the project (predicting unemployement the curious case of canada the effect of Migration on unemployment